kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 {% endraw %}
 {% endhighlight %}

+Upgrading single node is experimental now.
 You can use following command to get a help.

 {% highlight console %}
 {% raw %}